 The Extended Project Qualification allows pupils to further develop their expertise in a chosen area of interest.
-Year 12 pupils receive guidance from a dedicated EPQ Co-ordinator and are assigned a Supervisor to offer advice and support throughout the course of the project.
-The project involves extensive research, essay-writing, planning and delivery of a presentation.
+Year 12 pupils receive guidance from Ms Sophie Hindly, our dedicated EPQ Co-ordinator and are assigned a Supervisor to offer advice and support throughout the course of the project.
+The project involves extensive research, essaywriting, planning and delivery of a presentation.
+Pupils begin their EPQ work in Term 2 of Year 12, and complete the final project in Term 1 of Year 13.
 This process strengthens pupils' independent study skills, further preparing them for successful engagement with learning at tertiary level and the qualification is highly regarded by both universities and employers.